Skip to main content

 BIO

-Dr. Hoewe's research program focuses on how political issues and groups of people are depicted in media content and how those depictions influence media consumers, particularly in terms of their cognitive processing, their attitudes, and their own identity.
-Her research falls at the intersection of political communication and media psychology, where she places emphasis on how the relationship between media and politics factors into perceptions of oneself (e.g., identity) as well as perceptions of others (e.g. stereotypes).
-She is interested in the cognitive processing undertaken when consuming media and the effects of that media content (examined through experimental and survey research).
+Dr. Hoewe’s research program falls at the intersection of political communication and media psychology.
+She studies how political issues and groups of people are depicted in media content and how those depictions influence media consumers.
+Her research focuses on the cognitive processing undertaken when consuming media and the effects of that media content (examined through experimental and survey research).
 She also uses media content as inspiration for studies of media effects by first considering how issues and individuals are portrayed in the media (examined through content analyses).

-Dr. Hoewe has published more than 40 refereed journal articles and book chapters.
-Jennifer’s work has been published in Media Psychology, Journalism & Mass Communication Quarterly, Environmental Communication, the Journal of Social Issues, and new media & society, among others.
+Dr. Hoewe has published more than 50 refereed journal articles and book chapters.
+Her work has been published in Human Communication Research, Communication Monographs, Media Psychology, and Journalism & Mass Communication Quarterly, among others.

 Website